 Riesling: Reisling is a fantastic option that will pair well with almost everything on your Thanksgiving menu.
 You can opt for Rieslings that are either bone dry or semi-sweet: there’s truly a Riesling that will work for every kind of palate!
 It tastes great with dishes that are spicy, salty, or sweet.
 It’s fruity and flavorful but not too alcoholic.

 Viognier: I might be biased here since Viognier is the state grape of Virginia, but I think it would be a great white wine to serve at Thanksgiving as well.
 It’s one of the most versatile wines for the holiday season, IMO!
 It’s floral and fruity and a great compliment to Turkey.

 As much as I love a bold wine, it’s best to pick a red wine that will complement the flavors of your Thanksgiving dinner without overpowering it.
 Here are my top picks for the best red wines to serve this Thanksgiving:

-Zinfandel: A Zin is going to be more full-bodied, and give you a bit of spice during Thanksgiving dinner.
+Zinfandel: A Zin will be more full-bodied and give you a bit of spice during Thanksgiving dinner.
 It will still uplift all of your side dishes (potatoes, stuffing, etc.) without being overpowering.
 I’d highly recommend the 2017 Ferrari Carano Zinfandel, which is also less than $30 and has flavors of raspberries, dried cherries, and hints of leather and spice cake.

 Pinot Noir: This is probably the most classic Thanksgiving wine pairing, and for good reason: it has low tannins and can be light-to-medium bodied, and it’s super versatile with food pairings.